-Note that Timecode Offset is only available if the video has a timecode offset.
+Note that Timecode Offset is only available if the video actually has a timecode offset.

-On the right side of the toolbar are the volume slider and the back and forward arrows, so you can go back or forward by five seconds.
+On the right side of the toolbar are the volume slider and arrow buttons for going back or forward by five seconds.

 In-Project Asset Commenting